DandinPower/DandinPower/README.md

 # 👋 Hi, I'm Joseph Liaw

-I am currently pursuing a Master’s degree in Artificial Intelligence Innovation at National Yang Ming Chiao Tung University.
+I am currently pursuing a PhD's degree in Department of Computer Science at National Yang Ming Chiao Tung University.
 Having received multiple honors and scholarships, I am committed to contributing to advancements in the field of ML/AI systems.

 📄 Learn more about my achievements and experiences on ([LinkedIn](https://www.linkedin.com/in/yongchengliaw/)).